Kequc/passage-rpc/README.md

 ## ConnectedClient

-The `rpc.connection` event delivers a connected client instance, and a `req` object.
-The connected client also has events.
+Methods are run including a connected client instance.
+The `rpc.connection` event offers a connected client instance, and a `req` object.
+The connected client has events.

 | method | description | params |
 | - | - | - |